CartoDB/dataservices-api/doc/isoline_functions.md

 This service is subject to quota limitations, and extra fees may apply.
 Please view our [terms and conditions](https://cartodb.com/terms/).

-Be mindful of the following when using this function:
+Be mindful of the following when using these functions:

 * One credit per function call will be consumed, and the results are not cached.
 If the query applies to a _N_ rows dataset, then _N_ credits will be used.
 * You are discouraged from using dynamic queries to the isoline functions in your maps.
 This can result in credits consumption per map view.
 Note: queries to the Data Services API and any of its functions in your maps may be forbidden in the future.